KDE/digikam-doc/setup_application/editor_settings.rst

         The digiKam RAW Import Tool Processing a Nikon NEF File

-    - **RawTherapee**: this application must be installed on your computer. `RawTherapee <https://en.wikipedia.org/wiki/RawTherapee>`_ is application software for processing photographs in the RAW image formats created by many digital cameras.
+    - **RawTherapee**: `RawTherapee <https://en.wikipedia.org/wiki/RawTherapee>`_ is application software for processing photographs in the RAW image formats created by many digital cameras.
 It comprises a subset of image editing operations specifically aimed at non-destructive post-production of raw photos and is primarily focused on improving a photographer's workflow by facilitating the handling of large numbers of images.
+To see this option enabled in the menu, this application must be installed on your computer and must be found using the PATH variable from the system.

-    - **ART**: this application must be installed on your computer. `ART <https://art.pixls.us/>`_ is a derivative version of the RawTherapee application.
+    - **ART**: `ART <https://art.pixls.us/>`_ is a derivative version of the RawTherapee application.
+To see this option enabled in the menu, this application must be installed on your computer and must be found using the PATH variable from the system.

-    - **UFRaw**: this application must be installed on your computer. `UFRaw <https://en.wikipedia.org/wiki/UFRaw>`_ is an application which can read and manipulate photographs in the RAW image formats created by many digital cameras.
+    - **UFRaw**: `UFRaw <https://en.wikipedia.org/wiki/UFRaw>`_ is an application which can read and manipulate photographs in the RAW image formats created by many digital cameras.
+To see this option enabled in the menu, this application must be installed on your computer and must be found using the PATH variable from the system.

-    - **DarkTable**: this application must be installed on your computer. `Darktable <https://en.wikipedia.org/wiki/Darktable>`_ is a free and open-source photography application program and RAW developer.
+    - **DarkTable**: `Darktable <https://en.wikipedia.org/wiki/Darktable>`_ is a free and open-source photography application program and RAW developer.
 It comprises a subset of image editing operations specifically aimed at non-destructive RAW image post-production.
+To see this option enabled in the menu, this application must be installed on your computer and must be found using the PATH variable from the system.

     .. figure:: videos/setup_editor_raw_behavior.webp
         :width: 500px